 Tent City covers the series of civil rights events that took place in Fayette County,

-to day: milk, eggs, fuel, and even medical care.
+eggs, fuel, and even medical care.

 Although these events took place over 50 years ago, we still face the same struggles